Information Resources Division: 804-371-9141 email@example.com

-“Disasters can happen anywhere and anytime.
-Don’t wait until it’s too late to protect yourself and your property from a hurricane or other disaster,” said Virginia Insurance Commissioner Scott A. White.
-“Assess your risk now and make sure you have the coverage you need before a storm begins to brew.
+“Don’t wait until it’s too late to protect yourself and your property from a hurricane or other natural disaster.
+Take steps now to protect yourself, your loved ones and your belongings both physically and financially,” said Virginia Insurance Commissioner Scott A. White.
+“Assess your risk and make sure you have the insurance coverage you need before a storm begins to brew.”

 The Bureau encourages Virginians to talk to their insurance agent or company if they have questions about what is and is not covered, how to reduce property damage and what to do if damage does occur.

-If your property is damaged by a hurricane, contact your insurance agent or company as soon as possible.
+If your property is damaged by a hurricane, contact your insurance agent or insurance company as soon as possible.
 To protect your property from further damage, make necessary emergency repairs.
 Document all damage to your property and include photographs, notes and repair-related receipts.